qubole/rubix/README.md

 - Presto: Amazon S3 is supported.
 - Hadoop-1: Any engine using hadoop-1, e.g. Hive can utilize RubiX.
 Amazon S3 is supported.
-- Hadoop-2: Any engine using hadoop-2, e.g. Hive can utilize RubiX.
+- Hadoop-2/Tez: Any engine using hadoop-2 / tez, e.g. Hive can utilize RubiX.
 Amazon S3 is supported.

 ###  How to use it